 We call it the Ames advantage.
 It begins with quality control to deliver the most accurate results.
 Best-in-class quality has been achieved through a significant investment in lab automation to ensure highly repeatable results and a high priority on quality assurance.

-What sets the Ames lab apart are four things: One, the WET-K test that enables reporting of plant-available K levels for improved rate maps.
-Two, being centrally located logistically positions the Ames lab as a trusted source of soil diagnostics for farmers and agronomists across the lower 48.
+What sets the Ames Innovation Center apart are four things: One, the WET-K test that enables reporting of plant-available K levels for improved rate maps.
+Two, being centrally located logistically positions the lab as a trusted source of soil diagnostics for farmers and agronomists across the lower 48.
 Three, our fully established lab automation delivers fast turnaround at a competitive price.
 We have a dedicated team focused on delivering the results customers need into their farm management software systems so the information is easily accessible.
 And finally, our pipeline.
 The Ames team is working on a pipeline of soil DNA indicators for improved disease and nutrient management to help farmers be more productive and profitable.

 What level of expertise is required?